Understanding Charity Tax Deductions: What You Need to Know

 1. Time your donation correctly

 Donations are only deductible in the year that they’re made.
-This means that you must make donations by December 31st to count and you cannot carry them over.
+This means that you must make donations by December 31st to count, and you cannot carry over donations.
 Checks can’t be dated for the following year.
 Here’s how to find charities near you.

 2. Note any personal benefits and incentives

-Normally an eligible donation is 100% tax deductible with a few exceptions.
-If you receive any incentives or personal benefits from your donation, the IRS requires you to subtract that cost from the amount you plan on claiming as a charitable donation.
+Typically, an eligible donation is 100% tax-deductible with a few exceptions.
+If you receive any incentives or personal benefits in exchange for your donation, such as a ticket to a charity ball or sporting event, the IRS requires you to subtract the fair market value of the benefit before claiming.
 For example, if you receive tickets to an event valued at $25 for your donation of $200 to an organization, you could only claim $175 as a charitable donation on your taxes.

 3. Always ask for receipts